-With a background of fundamentals in classic western hat-making, Cate has been building hats independently as Havstad Hat Co in Central Oregon for 5 years now.
+With a background of fundamentals in classic western hat-making, Cate has been building hats independently as Havstad Hat Co in Central Oregon since 2014.
 Each hat is handcrafted from start to finish by Cate.
 From using the finest beaver fur felts made in the USA, the highest quality sheepskin leather sweatbands, to utilizing hand-shaping techniques and hunting down original hatter’s equipment dating back to the late 1800s, Cate’s approach to hat making both honors the history and traditions of the past while incorporating her modern day flare into her designs and business.

-Now living on an organic farm in Madras, Oregon and working out of her Airstream workshop, Cate’s work continues to evolve in design and innovation.
+Now running an organic farm in Madras, Oregon with her partner and working out of her Airstream workshop, Cate’s work continues to evolve in design and innovation.
 Her most recent collection features years of development in creating a plant-dye process for her hats.
 As hat-making and land stewardship becoming more intertwined in her life, her work seeks to reflect this in the creation of this plant-dyed hat collection.
 To read more about the Hues of the High Desert collection, click here.

-As of 2017, Cate is now offering small group and private “Build your own custom hat” workshops out of her mobile airstream workshop.
+In 2017, Cate began teaching small group and private “Build your own custom hat” workshops out of her mobile airstream workshop.
 To learn more about workshop offerings, click here.